 Before that, we get our news fix from expert analysts Travis Hartman, Rizwaan Zahid, and John J. Raspanti on a wide variety of current events, including Ray Beltran’s loss to Jose Pedraza in a WBO title defense, the sky-high future of Ghana’s Isaac Dogboe, Kovalev’s decision to rematch Eleider Alvarez, the bizarre walkout by heavyweight Curtis Harper, who promptly exited the ring after the opening bell in an apparent salary protest, the Eddie Hearn-fueled rumor that Tyson Fury is getting cold feet about fighting Wilder, an analysis of the officials who were named for the Canelo-Golovkin rematch, and the news that Team Pacquiao is negotiating to stream Manny’s next fight on DAZN.

-Listen to “RINGSIDE BOXING SHOW Joel Diaz Jr. on re-starting his career, washing GGG’s big-ass underpants, & other boxing lessons” on Spreaker.
+Ringside Boxing Show: Joel Diaz Jr. on re-starting his career, washing GGG’s big-ass underpants, & other boxing lessons – The Grueling Truth The Grueling Truth Radio

 Download The Grueling Truth app in the iTunes store!